yiisoft/yii2/docs/guide/db-active-record.md

     ->all();
 ```

-A disadvantage of using this method would be that if the information isn't loaded on the SQL query it has to be calculated
+A disadvantage of using this method would be that, if the information isn't loaded on the SQL query - it has to be calculated
-separately, which also means that newly saved records won't contain the information from any extra field:
+separately.
+Thus, if you have found particular record via regular query without extra select statements, it
+will be unable to return actual value for the extra field.
+Same will happen for the newly saved record.

 ```php
 $room = new Room();